Samsung/LPVS/README.md

 - Risk Mitigation:

-    LPVS aims to mitigate license-related risks by providing early detection and identification of potential violations.
-By alerting developers to potential issues and providing the necessary information to understand and address them, LPVS empowers teams to take proactive steps to ensure compliance with open-source licenses.
+    LPVS aims at mitigating license-related risks by providing early detection and identification of potential violations.
+By alerting developers about potential issues and by providing the necessary information to understand and address them, LPVS empowers teams to take proactive steps to ensure compliance with open-source licenses.
 This helps mitigate the risk of legal disputes, financial liabilities, and reputational damage associated with license violations.

-With these features, LPVS assists developers in effectively managing license compliance for their open-source projects.
-By integrating with license scanning tools, supporting the GitHub review system, and providing comprehensive issue descriptions, LPVS offers a robust solution for identifying and addressing license-related risks in the software development lifecycle.
+With these features, LPVS assists developers to manage license compliance for their open-source projects effectively.
+By integration with license scanning tools, supporting the GitHub review system, and providing comprehensive issue descriptions, LPVS offers a robust solution for identifying and addressing license-related risks in the software development lifecycle.

 ---